-- If you hold an Older Person’s bus pass which have a blue stripe these are automatically renewed and sent out at least two weeks before expiry.
+- If you have an Older Person’s bus pass, blue stripe, it will automatically produced during late February and sent out to arrive 2 weeks before expiry.

 - If you have changed your name or address and haven’t notified us, please call the concessionary bus pass team on 0300 33 09 471 or email us

 Any changes notified after 17 February 2017 could mean a £10 replacement charge.